ajakate/translaitah/README.md

 Or install it yourself as:

-    $ gem install translaitah
+    $ gem install transleet

 ## Usage

-Translaitah creates an object for one way translation using google's two letter abbreviations.
+Transleet creates an object for one way translation using google's two letter abbreviations.

-    require 'translaitah'
+    require 'transleet'

-    translator = Translaitah.new("en","es")
+    translator = Transleet.new("en","es")
     translator.translate("Go to hell")
     # => "Vete al infierno"